Best Time To Visit Salzburg: Seasonal Highlights and Travel Tips

 6. Hot Weather: The summer weather is usually nice but can get very hot.
 This can make visiting crowded places and doing outdoor activities less enjoyable.

-Shoulder Season in Salzburg (March to May and September to October)
+Shoulder Season in Salzburg

 shutterstock_1401358433.jpg

 The fewer crowds during these times make for a more relaxed exploration and great photo opportunities.
-Take advantage smaller crowds and visit popular attractions like the Salzburg Cathedral, Residenzplatz, and Mozart’s Birthplace.
+Take advantage of smaller crowds and visit popular attractions like the Salzburg Cathedral, Residenzplatz, and Mozart’s Birthplace.

 Things To Consider During the Shoulder Season in Salzburg